ribolla/cv/README.md

 # <span style="color:#8c4f7f">Giorgia Sparapassi</span>

-_Python developer, peeking into other areas of backend development._
+_Currently Python developer, peeking into other areas of backend development.
+Based in Rome (IT)_

 ## ⌨️ <span style="color:#b366a2">IT experience</span>